 The Lieutenant Governor’s medal program was established in 1979 to recognize students enrolled in vocational and career programs less than two years long at public post-secondary institutions in British Columbia.
 Starting in 2019, the award also recognizes BC public post-secondary students in two-year diploma programs and four-year undergraduate programs.
 The medal program was created to recognize students who excel in their studies and demonstrate outstanding contribution in support of inclusion, democracy and/or reconciliation on campus or in their communities.
 For over forty years, British Columbia’s Lieutenant Governor has awarded the medal to outstanding students who have distinguished themselves through their post-secondary education.

 Medals are presented on behalf of the Lieutenant General by participating educational institutions.
 Students do not receive any monetary award.

 Visit the Lieutenant Governor of BC website for more information.

 UBC presents the President’s Service Awards for Excellence and other staff awards annually, to recognize staff members who demonstrate outstanding achievement and excellence within the UBC Community.

-The President’s Service Award for Excellence (PSAE) was first created in 1991 and has been awarded to 102 employees for their outstanding contributions to the University.
+The President’s Service Award for Excellence (PSAE) was first created in 1991 to reward employees for their outstanding contributions to the University.
 The recipients are presented with a medal and cheque at one of the graduation ceremonies.

 For more information, including nomination information, past winners, and more can be found here.